Simple Lie algebras, Drinfeld--Sokolov hierarchies, and multi-point correlation functions: Introduction

-Let $f:\mathbb{C}^m\rightarrow \CC$ be a quasi-homogeneous polynomial, i.e. there exist positive integers $d,n_1,\dots,n_m$ s.t.
-The weight of $x_i$ is defined to be $q_i=\frac{n_i}d,\,i=1,\dots,m$.
-In general the gradient of $f$ vanishes at the origin and hence the zero level-set $f^{-1}(0)$ is a singular variety and defines a ``singularity'' in the sense of singularity theory \cite{AVG}.
-The function $f$ is called \textit{non-degenerate} if the choice of weights $q_i$ is unique and $x=\bdzero$ is the only singularity of $f$.
-Let $G_f$ (or $G_{max}$) denote the maximal diagonal symmetry group of $f$, which is the subgroup of ${\rm Aut}(f)$ consisting of diagonal matrices $\gamma$ such that $f(\gamma x)=f(x)$.
+The weight of~$x_i$ is defined to be $q_i=\frac{n_i}d$, $i=1,\dots,m$.
+In general the gradient of $f$ vanishes at the origin and hence the zero level-set $f^{-1}(0)$ is a singular variety and defines a ``singularity'' in the sense of singularity theory~\cite{AVG}.
+The function~$f$ is called \textit{non-degenerate} if the choice of weights~$q_i$ is unique and $x=\bdzero$ is the only singularity of~$f$.
+Let $G_f$ (or $G_{max}$) denote the maximal diagonal symmetry group of~$f$, which is the subgroup of~${\rm Aut}(f)$ consisting of diagonal matrices~$\gamma$ such that $f(\gamma x)=f(x)$.
 It is easy to see that the matrix

-Let $G$ be a subgroup of $G_f$ containing $\langle J \rangle$.
-Let $n$ be the dimension of the Fan--Jarvis--Ruan cohomology ring \cite{FJR} associated to $(f,G)$.
+Let~$G$ be a subgroup of~$G_f$ containing $\langle J \rangle$.
+Let~$n$ be the dimension of the Fan--Jarvis--Ruan cohomology ring~\cite{FJR} associated to~$(f,G)$.
 Fan--Jarvis--Ruan associate with the pair $(f,G)$ a certain \textit{generalized Witten class}, called the Fan--Jarvis--Ruan--Witten class